Context and objectives

 Several popular unmixing strategies exist, based on linear or bilinear models, and radiative transfer approaches.
 These techniques suffer from several drawbacks, and are typically incapable of dealing with higher-order optical interactions, atmospheric interference, or geometrical issues such as lighting received from objects in adjacent pixels or shadowing.
 Furthermore, most approaches assume that a single pure spectrum exists for each spectral component, unable to accommodate for naturally occurring spectral variability between specimens of the same class.

-In this project, we will tackle these problems by developing an unmixing methodology with capabilities that greatly surpass existing methods.
-In several work packages, we will design methods for handling spatial interference, shadowing, and spectral variability, based on concepts that we recently developed.
+In this project, we have tackled these problems by developing an unmixing methodology with capabilities that greatly surpass existing methods.
+In several work packages, we designed methods for handling spatial interference, shadowing, and spectral variability.
 The proposed approaches rely on geometrical and statistical modeling of the optical interactions, constrained optimization techniques for solving the resulting minimization problems, and exploiting insights into equivalent geometrical problems for speeding up search strategies, while not losing sight of the physical interpretation, feasibility and applicability in practical scenarios.

 |Project leader(s):||UA - Vision Lab - Visielab|